 Utilize effective instructional technology to deliver curricular content in non-traditional formats and to supplement the delivery of content through traditional means;

-Maintain a teaching load as established by the college within the range of 9 to 15 contact hours per semester, given the position;
+Maintain a teaching load as established by the college within the range of 9 to 12 credit hours or 9 to 15 contact hours per semester, given the position;

 Represent the program, the department, the division or the college in institutional assignments, professional activities, and uphold such involvement among program members;

 Provide support and assistance in conducting student recruitment and registration, determining admission requirements and procedures, orientation of new students, job placement of graduates, and other related activities as needed; and,